christinahouck/guatevelas-react/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-Using https://christinacodes.imgur.com/ for image hosting (other than the logos)
+Using imagekit.io for image hosting (other than the logos)

 # TODOS
 ## General:
-* remove unnecessary buy links from products
 * add motion back in

-* performance - caching, resize images - very slow.
-* maybe add images here rather than using imgur
+* attribute images properly
-* clicking on a product page scrolls down for some reason?

-Homepage:
-* check that the text & localization is ok

-Products page:
-* update buy button styling
+* randomly stops working, process is not defined?

 ## Nice-to-have: